MarkPearlCoZa/Blog_General/_posts/2019-07-22-Evolving-graduate-programme-for-software-developers.md

 ## Simple rotation

 We started off with a very simple rigid structure.

-We worked on a 1 graduate per team rule.
-Every 3 months graduates would need to move teams.
-This had low management overheard however the experience was hit and miss.
-As a graduate your growth was dependent on the team you joined and how experienced they were with growing someone.
+* We worked on a 1 graduate per team rule.
+* Every 3 months each graduate would move to a new team.

+This simple approach had low management overheard.
+The experience however was hit and miss.

+One of the biggest challenges I saw with this approach was as a graduate your growth was largely dependent on the team you join and how experienced they are with growing someone.
+Our organization however had a predominantly "experienced" engineering force that had very little experience working with people newer in their careers.

 Some teams had a complex domain that required serious upskilling.
 I questioned how much someone learned from the experience in just 3 months.

 ## Simple rotation with intentional learning workshops